-Approximately half the population of the Quinte Region Source Protection Area is serviced by eleven (11) municipal drinking water systems within the watershed (shown on the map below).
+Approximately half the population of the Quinte Source Protection Area is serviced by eleven (11) municipal drinking water systems within the watershed (shown on the map below).

-This annual progress report highlights the implementation status in several key program areas.
+This annual progress report highlights the implementation status in several key program areas throughout 2022.
 This report is written for submission to the Ministry of the Environment, Conservation and Parks as required, but it is also intended to inform the watershed residents, local municipalities, stakeholders, and other parties of progress made on implementation to date.
-This 2021 annual progress report highlights the implementation status in several key program areas.